Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 Destination | JSON object describing the recipient.  `Id` is the recipient's Dwolla ID or email address, `Name` is the recipient's full name, `Type` is either `Dwolla` or `Email` and `Image` is a URL to the recipient's avatar, if the recipient is an existing Dwolla user.
 Notes | Optional notes field.
 Max 250 chars.
-Status | Possible values: 'scheduled', 'processed', 'failed'
+Status | Possible values: 'scheduled', 'processed', 'failed' Metadata | JSON object with max 10 key-value pairs.
+Keys and values are strings of max length 255. `null` if not provided or visible to application.
+[Read more](#metadata)

 ## Create Scheduled Transaction